ArkEcosystem/AIPs/AIPS/aip-81.md

 the current source of truth.
 Currently the best candidate is `isolated-vm`.

 ### Storage
 Virtual Machine will introduce a new storage option for dApps to store state in a secure and distributed way.
 A Light key-value database can be used, as state can be reproduced via rebuild - from transactions (blockchain replay).
-All dApp calls need to be stored (calls and parameters) so we can replay and execute on each node.
+All dApp calls need to be stored (calls and parameters) so we can replay and execute on each node (part of protocol).

-#### Interfaces to other modules
+### Interfaces to other modules
 - core-blockchain
 - wallet-manager